Christmas is coming!

 Think of just one–maybe two on the list and reach out.
 They may not be on a deserted island physically–but emotionally or spiritually they can sure feel like they are.

 It doesn’t have to be big, or even cost you money.
 Just time.
 Or inconvenience.
 Being kind to one less fortunate is scriptural, you know.
 And for some of us, it takes effort.
-We have to write it down.
-Make it a priority.
+We might even have to write it down on our list, or even shuffle around some of our priorities.

 But it’s always worth it.